-The Early Start Denver Model (ESDM) is an evidence-based Naturalistic Developmental Behavioural Intervention embedded in play and daily routines, specifically designed for young children with Autism Spectrum Disorder (ASD).
+The Early Start Denver Model (ESDM) is an evidence-based Naturalistic Developmental Behavioural Intervention embedded in play and daily routines, specifically designed for young children with autistic children.

 Early Start Denver Model (ESDM)

 - Aims to increase the child’s development in all domains while decreasing the symptoms of autism.

 - Can significantly improve cognitive, communication and adaptive behaviours of children with autism.

 - Fits well with mainstream early childhood education centres as well as the home environment.

 - Can help parents, early childhood educators, teachers, therapists, therapy assistants and psychologists to help autistic children.

 The ESDM was developed by Professors Sally Rogers and Geraldine Dawson at the MIND Institute, University of California Davis.
 Early Start, at the University of Wollongong, is one of four places in the world outside of the USA which is an approved ESDM training provider.